Hike Dog Mountain: The Steeper Route

 Added by Bria Justus

-Once you have rejoined with the main trail, you'll have another steep incline in the forest before reaching an open meadow and your first view of the Columbia Gorge that is guaranteed to take your breath away (either because you are beyond exhausted and your legs are shaking or because it is absolutely beautiful).
+Once you have rejoined the main trail, you'll have another steep incline in the forest before reaching an open meadow and your first view of the Columbia Gorge that is guaranteed to take your breath away (either because you are beyond exhausted and your legs are shaking or because it is absolutely beautiful).
 Once you reach the meadow you make your way another 1/2 mile before reaching the summit and a clear, much-deserved view of St. Helens and Mount Hood which peaks up behind Mount Defiance.

 If hiking on the weekend (especially during May-June) make sure to get to the trailhead before 7 am to avoid crowds and to be able to park in the parking lot.
-This is hike is also just as popular for sunset as it is in the morning so beware of crowds if you are planning to hike around 5 pm, the parking lot may be full but there is additional parking alongside the highway if needed.
+This hike is also just as popular for sunset as it is in the morning so beware of crowds if you are planning to hike around 5 pm, the parking lot may be full but there is additional parking alongside the highway if needed.

 Download the Outbound mobile app